ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 The design ideology behind this proposal can best be described as a standard, ERC-721 aligned non-fungible token implementation that represents balances in a fractional manner, while supporting traditional, non-specific transfer / approval logic seen in the ERC-20 standard.

-It's important to note that our goal is to implicitly support as high a degree of backwards compatability with ERC-20 and ERC-721 standards as possible to reduce or negate integration lift for existing protocols.
+It's important to note that our goal is to implicitly support as high a degree of backwards compatibility with ERC-20 and ERC-721 standards as possible to reduce or negate integration lift for existing protocols.
 Much of the rationale behind the proposed fractional non-fungible token specification resides within two trains of thought: isolating interface design to adhere to either the ERC-721 or ERC-20 standards, or outlining implementation standards that isolate overlapping functionality at the logic level.

 ### ID & Amount Isolation